Vrund97/ValidateTable/README.md

 # ValidateTable
 Selenium Testing to validate whether 2 tables are the same

-Note: Chrome driver is placed in a seperate folder (ChromeDriver) and path is configured as such to use in code
+Note: Chrome driver is placed in a seperate folder (ChromeDriver) and path is configured as such to use in code.
+Chrome Version 96 was used.

 Assumptions Made:
   1. To check whether 2 tables are the same, table data was validated